Warwick-Allen/essays/Theological Profile/warwick_allen_theological_profile.md

 ## About This Document

-This theological profile presents a systematic overview of personal theological convictions, organised by major doctrinal categories.
-It is intended to provide clarity on theological positions for pastors, church leaders, fellow believers, and anyone interested in understanding this particular theological framework.
+This theological profile presents a systematic overview of Warwick Allen's personal theological convictions, organised by major doctrinal categories.
+It is intended to provide clarity on theological positions for pastors, church leaders, fellow believers, and anyone interested in understanding his particular theological framework.

 ### Confidence and Importance Indicators